 Over the years, I’ve worked with many U.S. teams as well as offshore teams from around the world.
 The Eastern European developers are some of my favorite because the really good ones are true craftsmen who take tremendous pride in their work.
 They’re logical and fact-based, and they point out problems early, which is key for remote teams. (“See something; say something.”)

 The real magic happened when we paired IT consulting and advisory services with these handpicked teams.
 When necessary and appropriate, I helped place a part-time, acting CTO or similar role to serve as a partner to the CEO and leadership team.
 The acting CTO helped define success, established realistic plans and budgets, recruited the development team, assembled top-notch software development operations by implementing aggressive Scrum practices, and generated metrics and dashboards to give the company’s business leaders visibility into progress against plan.
 The acting CTO could remain indefinitely or transition to the go-forward, permanent CTO, who would inherit a well-tuned system with an established operating history.

 More recently, I’ve started to make modest investments in some clients’ companies, ensuring a long-term alignment with regard to shareholder success.

-As our son started to take his first steps, what started as just some fun became Newfire Global Partners — a growing company making an impact and helping to bring innovation to market.
+As our son started to take his first steps, what started as just some fun became Newfire Global Partners — a growing IT services and software development company making an impact and helping to bring innovation to market.
 We’ve set up centers of operation in Ukraine, planned for expansion into other regions, formed management teams and advisory boards, began marketing to get the word out and (as of today) published a blog post! 🙂